morganthomas/winning-arguments/winning-arguments.md

 Most people probably have debates in their head.
 However, inexperienced debaters probably won't be able to anticipate the arguments that would be leveled against their positions in a real debate; whereas a more experienced debater is more likely to be able on their own to come up with the arguments a real opponent might come up with against their positions.
 This is why less experienced debaters need more practice debating with real people.

-In the case of two-fixed-opposed-sides debates, the rule "avoid getting

 **2. Prepare.**

 Many forms of preparation are required to be an impressive debater on a topic.
 One needs general facility with language and the techniques of debate.
 One needs background knowledge on the subject matter of debate.
 One needs a thorough knowledge of the various arguments for and against the position one wants to argue for.
 And it should be the case that taken all together, those arguments favor one's own position.
 This will always be a matter of judgment, and in many cases the best one can hope for is that the arguments will favor one's position in most people's judgment.